-Communal dining will be permitted for asymptomatic residents on the non-AQU.
-There will be preschedule times for the residents to sign up to utilize the dining rooms since each dining room can support 8 and 12 respectively for social distancing purposes.
+Communal dining will be permitted for asymptomatic residents on the Non-AQU units.
+There will be pre-scheduled times for the residents to sign up to utilize the dining rooms since each dining room can only support 7 residents per meal to allow for proper social distancing.